rmavuluri/rm-rox/TEST.md

 Summary of Impact

-The Fulcrum Dashboard initiative introduces a centralized management console for managing the Kafka ecosystem—covering producers, consumers, topics, and schemas.
-It aims to:
-	•	Standardize onboarding and governance across event-driven systems.
-	•	Reduce engineering effort via intelligent automation and self-service features.
-	•	Enhance visibility and control across all Kafka resources.
-	•	Improve operational efficiency, compliance, and collaboration across teams.
-	•	Integrate AI-driven insights to support decision-making and reduce manual tasks.

-This enhancement will significantly modernize how event-driven workloads are managed across multiple lines of business, ensuring speed, reliability, and observability of event flows.
+The Fulcrum Dashboard will have a major impact by providing a single, unified place to manage all Kafka-related resources such as producers, consumers, topics, and schemas.
+It will make the onboarding of new applications faster and reduce the amount of manual work done by engineering teams through automation and self-service features.
+The dashboard will also improve visibility and control across the entire event-driven ecosystem, helping different teams collaborate more efficiently.
+By standardizing processes and ensuring compliance through built-in access control and monitoring, it will enhance security, reliability, and operational efficiency.
+Overall, the Fulcrum Dashboard will streamline event management, improve productivity, and support better governance across all lines of business.

 ⸻